Kognitiv-Club/Kognitiv-Hacktober2022/Readme.md

 - If you're working with DevOps and testing please add your files to DevOps Floder.
 - Add a README.md file to the folder explaining the code with proper documentation
 - Open the command prompt and cd into the repository folder
-- Run the following Commands
+- Run the following Commands :
-git add .
+- git add .
-git commit -m"<Name of your Projects>" git push
+- git commit -m "<Name of your Projects>"
+- git push

 * Come back to Github and Open a Pull Request
 * While making Pull Request maintain the template provided to you